vrbouza/DTNtuples/test/parallelised_plot_execution.md

 git clone https://github.com/vrbouza/DTNtuples.git -b simulation_workflows
 ```
 ### Analysis -- Efficiencies
 To analyse the ntuples to obtain efficiency plots, a parallelised helper (runall.py) is available and, by default, configured to TDR-like parameters, as well as the analysis itself (DTNtupleTPGSimAnalyzer_Efficiency.C).
 To execute the analysis, you need to set the place in the runall.py script where the ntuples are located: the path variable at the beginning.
 In that folder, the ntuples must be merged.
-Then, you need to comment/uncomment in the file loadDTNtupleTPGSimAnalyzer the line of the resolution analyser/the line of the efficiency ananalyser.
+Then, you need to comment/uncomment in the file loadDTNtupleTPGSimAnalysis.C the line of the resolution analyser/the line of the efficiency analyser.
 Afterwards, do the following (inside the test folder).
 ```
 python runall.py NCORES
 ```